brunog2/todo-list-v2/README.md

 # Simple To Do List

-A simple To Do List for scholl homework.
+A simple To Do List for school homework.

 ## Installation